CGCL-codes/XGCN_library/docs/source/user_guide/reproduction.rst

 Reproduction
 ===================

+We provide the data and scripts to reproduce the results in our xGCN paper.

-We provide the Poke and LiveJournal datasets used in the xGCN paper:
+The Poke and LiveJournal datasets used in the paper are here:
 `pokec_and_livejournal_data <https://data4public.blob.core.windows.net/xgcn/instance_pokec_and_livejournal.zip>`_.
+(The Xbox dataset is an industrial one and is not able to be public.)
 To download and process them, please refer to the "Data Preparation" section and the scripts in ``script/data_process/pokec_and_livejournal``.

-We provide all the configurations to reproduce the results in our xGCN paper.
 Please refer to ``script/model`` which includes all the scripts for different datasets (The used datasets in our paper are: Pokec, LiveJournal, and Xbox.
 Note that we do not tune models on the facebook dataset example):